 To install the ccurpwmin package, load the CD-ROM installation media and issue the following commands as the root user.
-The system should auto-mount the CD-ROM to a mount point in the /media directory based on the CD-ROM's volume label - in this case ccurpwmin\driver.
+The system should auto-mount the CD-ROM to a mount point in the /media or /run/media directory based on the CD-ROM's volume label - in this case ccurpwmin\driver.
+The example's [user\name] may be root, or the logged-in user.
 Then enter the following commands from a shell window: